-Answers to 9 questions many people have—from who's eligible to what costs these accounts can help you cover
+Answers to 9 questions many people have—from who’s eligible to what costs these accounts can help you cover.

 Still, many people find HSAs confusing.
 Here’s some information about them to mull over as you consider ways of funding present and future health-care costs.

-1. Who’s eligible for a Health Savings Account?
+1. Who’s eligible for an HSA?

 The money you can contribute to these accounts is tax-deductible or pre-tax, and any increase in the value of your account is free from federal taxes—as are withdrawals for qualified medical expenses.
-"One of the most important features of an HSA is that it's triple tax-advantaged—when money goes into the account, when it grows and when it comes out," Matarazzo says.1
+“One of the most important features of an HSA is that it’s triple tax-advantaged—when money goes into the account, when it grows and when it comes out,” Donnelly says.1

-3. How much can I contribute to an HSA yearly?
+3. How much can I contribute annually?

 A wide range of routine medical costs, including:

 - Qualified out-of-pocket medical expenses you incur before you’ve met your HDHP deductible

 - Medical, dental or vision co-insurance and co-payments

 - Some medical treatments not covered by your insurance, such as visits to a chiropractor